-Google's streaming stick has been an instant hit and although it was rather limited at launch, the Chromecast has steadily improved, adding Hulu Plus, Pandora, Google Music, and HBO Go since its debut.
-That's in addition to Netflix and YouTube (plus Google Movies & TV for Android users), making it a basic, but competent streamer -- especially for the price.
+Google's streaming stick has been an instant hit and although it was rather limited at launch, the Chromecast has steadily improved, adding Hulu Plus, Pandora, Google Music, Plex, Vevo, and HBO Go since its debut.
+That's in addition to Netflix, YouTube and Google Movies & TV, making it a basic, but competent streamer -- especially for the price.

 However, the recent improvements still don't make the Chromecast my favorite budget streaming-video device.
 The Roku LT ($50) is just $15 more and offers up hundreds more channels, including prominent services like Amazon Instant, MLB.TV, Rdio, PBS, Vudu, Watch ESPN, and Watch Disney.
-Roku also has other niceties such as excellent cross-platform search, support for media stored on your phone or tablet, and a true onscreen interface, which I still prefer over the Chromecast's smartphone/tablet-only control.
+Roku also has other niceties such as excellent cross-platform search and a true onscreen interface, which some will prefer over the Chromecast's smartphone/tablet-only control.
 It doesn't have the Chromecast's awesome-sounding screen-mirroring capability, but that feature doesn't work all that well in practice.
 The Chromecast is sure to catch up, especially with the recent release of the Google Cast Software Development Kit, but at the moment Roku still has the lead.

 Still, the Chromecast's success and its now-proven record of continued support make it much more attractive than when it first launched in July.
 If you're invested in the Google Play marketplace for music and videos, the Chromecast is the best way to get that content on your TV and you can't argue with the price.
-For everyone else, it's worth spending a little more for a Roku or Apple TV, at least until the Chromecast adds a lot more content options.
+For everyone else, Roku's line of boxes are still best in class -- especially the Roku 3 -- at least until the Chromecast adds a lot more content options.

 Design: A stick for streaming